liriliri/licia/DOC.md

 ## size

-Get size of object, length of array like object or the number of keys.
+Get size of object or length of array like object.

 |Name  |Type        |Desc                 |
 |------|------------|---------------------|